We Tested Boxed Mac-and-Cheeses, and This Is the Best One

 Kraft is a classic, and it hits a lot of right notes.
 The small noodles had just the slightest bite to them, and the cheese sauce was thick but still creamy and without any clumps.
 We just recommend using a bit less butter than the directions called for, because it did mask some of the cheesiness.

-The small, thin elbow noodles in Annie's macaroni and cheese were well-coated in a smooth, creamy cheese sauce.
+The small, thin shell noodles in Annie's macaroni and cheese were well-coated in a smooth, creamy cheese sauce.
 There were no clumps, and the cheese flavor was good, although it could be stronger.

 This macaroni and cheese was just shy of perfection.
 The noodles were soft, and the cheese sauce was a bit thinner than the others with not a clump in sight.
 We enjoyed the cheesy flavor, although it could have been a little cheesier.